beachgrub/SolidityLicenseManager/README.md

 ### Usage

+Contract Owner can create a license asset with:

+    createLicense(LICENSE_ID)

+These can be transfered to a new owner with:

+    transfer(TO_ADDRESS, LICENSE_ID)

+By default, licenses are can not be licensed until the daily license rate is set:

+    isLicenseAvailable(LICENSE_ID) == false
+    setLicenseRate(LICENSE_ID, RATE)
+    isLicenseAvailable(LICENSE_ID) == true

+A user can obtain a license by paying RATE*DURATION:

+    obtainLicense(LICENSE_ID, DURATION)

 This project and uses [truffle](https://github.com/trufflesuite/truffle) Ethereum smart contracts development framework.
 In order to run it, install truffle first:

     npm install -g truffle